Skip to main content

 PRO

-With the functionality one can store commonly used search queries for later use.
-The following video is demonstrating how this feature can be used.
+This feature allows you to store commonly used search queries for later use.
+The following video demonstrates how to use this feature.

 Video showing creation and usage of a stored search query